 Signs of Dysarthria

-- Have changes in your voice.
-You may sound hoarse or breathy.
-Or, you may sound like you have a stuffy nose or are talking out of your nose.
+- You sound like you have a stuffy nose or are talking out of your nose.

 Causes of Dysarthria

-Brain damage causes dysarthria.
+Changes in the brain and nerves cause dysarthria.
 It can happen at birth or after an illness or injury.
-Anything that causes brain damage can cause dysarthria, such as:
+Anything that causes brain or nerve damage can cause dysarthria, such as

 - Parkinson's disease